Building radon resistance is cheaper

 Building radon resistance into a new house is far less costly than radon mitigation after construction.
-The passive system outlined below costs only about $300 for a modest house and has no operating costs.
-In contrast, an effective radon mitigation retrofit with sub-slab depressurization costs about $1,200 to install and can have significant operating costs.
+The passive system outlined below is 50%–70% of the cost of a retrofitted radon mitigation system, which is about $1,200 to install and can have significant operating costs.

 Since the radon in a home may still be elevated despite these precautions (although it is significantly less likely), a radon measurement is needed after the home is finished.
 If the radon is elevated, installing a fan in the stack, in space originally provided for it in the attic, ensures adequate control at a low additional cost.
 The fan must not be located in conditioned air; for example, not in the basement.

-The trades persons doing this work must understand that the stack goes through a heated, interior partition, that space for installing a fan must be left in the attic, and that sealing of the floor-wall joints must be done before any basement finish walls are installed.
+Workers doing this work must understand that the stack goes through a heated, interior partition, that space for installing a fan must be left in the attic, and that sealing of the floor-wall joints must be done before any finished basement walls are installed.